 Another option is a fully AI-powered chatbot with an extensive knowledge base that is continuously expanded through machine learning.

-This allows the bot to hold quite realistic conversations, although, such advanced functionality may be somewhat excessive for ecommerce use cases.
+This allows the chatbot to hold quite realistic conversations, although, such advanced functionality may be somewhat excessive for ecommerce use cases.

 How can I enhance chatbot functionality to attract more users?